Neos Zygos

-Neos Zygos (Νέος Ζυγός, before 2022: Prosfyges, Πρόσφυγες, 'refugees') is a settlement located 12 km northwest of Kavala at an altitude of 99 meters above sea level.
-It is built near and west of the EO Kavala – Drama, between the villages of Zygos (South), Palaia Kavala (Southwest), Amygdaleona (North) and Polystylo (East).
-The settlement was created with a government grant for the housing of expatriates returned Pontian Greeks from the Soviet Union.
-From 1990 to 1993, 110 families were settled.
-It was recognized as a settlement in 1991, part of the community of Zygos.
-As a part of the Kapodistrias reform, it became part of the municipality of Filippoi in 1997.
-Since the implementation of the 2010 Kallikratis Programme, together with Zygos it constitutes the municipal community of Zygos which belongs to the municipal unit of Filippoi of the municipality of Kavala.
+Neos Zygos (Νέος Ζυγός, before 2022: Prosfyges, Πρόσφυγες) is a village in the Kavala regional unit of Greece.
+It was created in the 1990s with a government grant for the housing of returned Pontic Greek expatriates from the Soviet Union.
+Between 1990 and 1993, 110 families were settled there.
+It was recognized as a settlement in 1991 as part of the community of Zygos.
+As part of the Kapodistrias reform, it became part of the municipality of Filippoi in 1997.
+Since the implementation of the 2010 Kallikratis Programme, together with Zygos, it constitutes the municipal community of Zygos which belongs to the municipal unit of Filippoi of the municipality of Kavala.
 According to the 2021 census it has a population of 365 inhabitants.
+Neos Zygos is located 12 km northwest of Kavala at an altitude of 99 meters above sea level.
+It is built near and west of the National Road 12, between the villages of Zygos (south), Palaia Kavala (southwest), Amygdaleona (north) and Polystylo (east).